numalariamodeling/faculty-enrich-2022/content/modules/emod-how-to/emod-how-to.md

 <p>

 The `select_simulation_data` is a custom function that will change the most when adapting an analyzer to different EMOD outputs.
-In most instances `def select_simulation_data(self, data, simulation):` stays unchanged (all custom parameters are stored in `self`.
+Do not change the function definition (the line beginning `def select_simulation_data(`).

+EMOD output from the requested output file(s) is stored in `data`.
+The first activity of `select_simulation_data()` is therefore to extract the desired data out of `data`. `data` is a dictionary where the keys are the filenames stored in `self.filenames` and the values are the content of each file.

-The second line is key as it reads in the data from the json file keeping only channels that have been selected as specified per user or defaults.
+In this example using `InsetChart.json`, we read in the data from the json file, keeping only channels that have been specified in `self.channels`, and convert into a pandas dataframe.
+The dataframe will have one column for each channel, and each row is the channel value for each timestep in the simulation.

-In the example below using `InsetChart.json`, the data is for the total population with lengths of data values corresponding to the simulation timesteps.
-Hence  `simdata.index` can be written into `simdata['Time']` and used to create additional variables for Day, Month and Year that are easier to work with.
+Next, we want to convert the timesteps (row number) into calendar dates.
+Those are the next 5 lines.
+We copy `simdata.index` into `simdata['Time']` and create additional variables for Day, Month and Year that are easier to work with, as well as a `date` column that is a `datetime.date` object.

-The next step in the code chunk replaces blank values with zeros for `New Clinical Cases` and `New Severe Cases`.

-Since `InsetChart.json` reports per timestep while monthly output often is sufficient, the simdata is then aggregated, distinguishing between outcomes that are numbers and need to be summed from rate or ratios that are averaged.

-Finally, the sweep variable corresponding to the specific simulations of the experiment run needs to be attached and the dataframe is returned and automatically passed on to the next and final step of the analyzer.
+Finally, the sweep variables corresponding to the simulation tags of the experiment are attached, the dataframe is returned, and the returned dataframe is automatically passed on to the next and final step of the analyzer.
+It is not required to return a dataframe but it is required to return something: the data of interest from the simulation.

 ```python